Has your anxiety ever given you a panic attack?

 Understand that anxiety is not a way of life for you.
 There are techniques you can use to ease and control it such as this very simple one I share in this video

 You can see your doctor and you might be given some counceling or CBT.
-Now this may well work for some people but what counceling and CBT do is get you to talk about panic attacks repeatedly.
+Now this may well work for some people but what counselling and CBT do is get you to talk about panic attacks repeatedly.
 What that does is help your brain use that neural pathway (like rewatching a movie or advert time and time again) so you are reminding it how to do a panic attack!
-Read my blog about the difference between counceling and Hypnotherapy here.

 Hypnotherapy is the easiest, simplest way to stop having panic attacks.
 It should take no more than 2 sessions to change your life.
 Get back your freedom, your confidence and your social life!